Bobby Howes: Biography

-Born in Battersea, Surrey, his parents were Robert William Howes and Rose Marie Butler.
-He started his career in revues, but his career was interrupted for the First World War where he soldiered on the Western Front.
-He suffered a German mustard gas attack but recovered and returned to the stage.
-He gained a career break-through with the role-reversal comedy Mr. Cinders, based on the Cinderella pantomime, also featuring Binnie Hale, with whom he appeared on many occasions subsequently.
+female-impersonator Sable Fern, he made his professional debut the same day playing a boy scout.
+He remained with Fern for over a year before joining The Six White Boys and then the Gotham Quartet.
+His career was interrupted for the First World War where he soldiered on the Western Front.
+He suffered a German mustard gas attack but recovered and resumed his career when he got a part (along with Tommy Handley) in the Seasoned To Taste revue at The Metropolitan Theatre.
+In 1923, he made his West End debut in The Little Revue at 9, followed by The Second Little Revue, both at The Little Theatre.

+After a succession of parts in several plays, he gained a career break-through with the role-reversal comedy Mr. Cinders, based on the Cinderella pantomime, also featuring Binnie Hale, with whom he appeared on many occasions subsequently.
 He reprised his title role in Mr. Cinders in several different productions.

 In the 1930s, he was with Van Phillips' Four Bright Sparks whose vocalists included Billy Milton.